What to do with inventory when closing your business and how to liquidate inventory quickly and profitably?

 Because I think you as an independent retailer can learn something from the answer to this question and apply it to your own situation.

-With long lines of customers and minimal discounts during store closing and final inventory liquidation sale
+With long lines of customers and minimal discounts while liquidating inventory

-And looking like this after following the Retail inventory liquidation process and finally closing out
+And store looking like this after the liquidation process and closeout sale ends

 It’s probably a fair assumption that since you are reading this article, one or more of the following is applicable to you: